TL;DR

 - Speed: ~80+ tokens/sec

-Microsoft’s efficiency king.
-At 14B parameters, it only uses half your VRAM, leaving room for long context windows or running other services.
-Despite its size, Phi-4-reasoning variants outperform models 5x larger on reasoning benchmarks.
-This is the model you run when you want fast responses or when you are multitasking and cannot dedicate the full GPU.
+- Why: Microsoft’s efficiency king.
+Uses half your VRAM, leaving room for long context windows.
+Despite its size, reasoning variants punch well above their weight.
+The model you run when you want instant responses or when you are multitasking.

 The Gotcha: Models That Don’t Fit